 Sierra Hot Springs is in a secluded, peaceful setting with a large outdoor pool and a smaller, hotter "quiet" pool inside a geodesic dome.
 Clothing is optional in both areas, and the dressing rooms are co-ed.
 There is a hotel at Sierra Hot Springs, and the Philosophy Cafe at the resort offers up food and drink Friday through Monday.
 Sierraville also has three restaurants.
 There is a campground suitable for RVs, but there are no hookups.
-Before going, you should read "Things to Know" to familiarize yourself with the atmosphere you will be entering.
+Before going, you should familiarize yourself with the atmosphere you will be entering.

 Sierra Hot Springs Resort and Retreat Center is north of Truckee, California, from California Highway 89.